Quadra-Ryo/Easy-versioning-sphinx/README.md

 ## How to use it

+By downloading the `Example/` folder in this repository, you can access the official Easy_versioning documentation.
+It includes detailed guides in Italian, English, and German, additionally, you can test the final output, as the documentation itself was built using this tool.

+You can find a simple and easy documentation below:

 The tool requires the directory structure shown above.
 After opening a terminal in the project’s source directory (which contains the `data/` and `src/` folders), run the command `easy_versioning_build`.